nvbinh15/ActiveNUS/docs/Documentation.md

 ![Analytics](img/analytics.png)

-After getting more data from users in phase 2 of milestone 3, we will have the modifications to meet users' need.
+After getting data from users in phase 2 of milestone 3, we have made some modifications to meet users' need.

 # 16. Software Security Measures